 Sellers’ published Quotes include all standard freight transportation fees based on the inputted Shipment details.
 The Quote does not include governmental charges such as the cost of customs duties and taxes, customs exams, inspections-related charges, additional charges unknown at the time of your Booking (such as changes or updates to load dimensions), or charges that may arise due to discrepancies between the information provided and the actual Shipment details.

 The Quote is based on the inputted details that you provided when searching.
 It is therefore very important to review your inputted details again as they appear on both the Quote, as well as on the subsequent checkout page.
 If there is a deviation between the details as reflected in your Quote or shipment page, and what is actually shipped, this may result in a change to your Shipment cost.
 There may also be additional government or port related charges, beyond the control of the Seller which you may be charged for as applicable.

 The freight industry presents many unknowns.
 Freightos and its Seller network are committed to reducing uncertainties with defined and transparent pricing wherever possible.
 Please consult the Freightos Transparent Pricing Policy for further details.
 If you ever feel that a charge has been added in error and not in line with the Transparent Pricing Policy, you may dispute the charge in accordance with the Freightos.com Dispute Policy.
-For a full treatment on this topic, please see the later section on Disputes.
+For full details on this topic, please see the later section on Disputes.